oracle-livelabs/developer/ords-mcp/2-environment-set-up.md

         ![2-copying-your-free-sql-credentials.png](./images/lab-2/2-copying-your-free-sql-credentials.png " ")

-:memo:

-> ![NOTE]
-> You must click the Regenerate button to create a new password.
+:memo: **Note:** You must click the Regenerate button to create a new password.
 Please save this password, as it will only be displayed once.
 It will not be saved or displayed across sessions.

 ## Task 2: Oracle SQL Developer for VS Code